 - The Pre-Nursing Advisor must register students for courses, and students must take the core and prerequisite course sequence as determined by the School of Nursing.

 - During the second semester of the freshman year, students must register for the TEAS examination.
-Students should consult Undergraduate Admissions for information about how to register for the TEAS examination.
+Students should consult their program advisor for information about how to register for the TEAS examination.

 - Students may only take the TEAS examination twice, and it is strongly recommended that students remediate/review between attempts.